williewheeler/kite/README.md

 @Transactional
 public class MessageServiceImpl implements MessageService {

-    @GuardedBy({ "messageServiceThrottle", "messageServiceBreaker" })
+    @GuardedBy({ "messageServiceThrottle", "messageServiceRateLimiter", "messageServiceBreaker" })
     public Message getMotd() { ... }

-    @GuardedBy({ "messageServiceThrottle", "messageServiceBreaker" })
+    @GuardedBy({ "messageServiceThrottle", "messageServiceRateLimiter", "messageServiceBreaker" })
     public List<Message> getMessages() { ... }
 }
 ```

-Voila: all calls to the service methods are now guarded by (1) a breaker that trips after three consecutive exceptions,
+Voila: all calls to the service methods are now guarded by

-and retries after 30 seconds, and (2) a fail-fast concurrency throttle that rejects requests once the limit of 50
+* a concurrency throttle that rejects requests once there are 50 concurrent requests in the guard
-concurrent requests is exceeded.
-Kite knows that the circuit breaker goes in front of the throttle, so you don't need to
+* a rate-limiter that rejects anything beyond the first 5,000 requests in a given hour
+* a circuit breakers that trips after three consecutive exceptions, and retries after 30 seconds

-worry about that.
-As an added bonus, the breaker and throttle are both exposed as MBeans for manual tripping, resetting,
+Kite applies the guards in the specified order.
+As an added bonus, the guards are both exposed as MBeans for manual
-etc. by your NOC should the need arise.
+tripping, resetting, etc. by your NOC should the need arise.

 Besides the annotation-based approach illustrated above, the standard template- and AOP-based approaches are also
 available.